Taran Taran District

 During the war, the people of the area had to leave their houses and go far away.
 Many houses, crops and railway tracks were destroyed.
 In the areas occupied by Pakistan, many houses were looted by Pakistani troops.
 Even the doors and windows were removed.

-During the Insurgency in Punjab, India, Tarn Taran was a humble stronghold of well-funded armed groups of resistance.
+During the Insurgency in Punjab, India, Tarn Taran was the key stronghold of well-funded and armed Sikh separatist groups.
 Several key separatist leaders trace their origins to Tarn Taran, including but not limited to Sukhdev Singh Babbar, co-founder of Babbar Khalsa, Avtar Singh Brahma, co-founder of the Khalistan Liberation Force, Labh Singh of the Khalistan Commando Force, and Gurbachan Singh Manochahal founder of the Bhindranwale Tiger Force of Khalistan.

 Demographics